VisionsOfficial/visionstrust-docs/docs/application/registering-resources/data-resources.md

 # Data Resources

+!!! tip Glossary

-> _Check the definition for a Resource in the [glossary](../../glossary.md)_
+    _Check the definition for a Resource in the [glossary](../../glossary.md)_

 A data resource is the metadata referencing a single unit of data that a provider can own and propose as a service to the catalogue.
 This can be metadata about a dataset, database or anything that is technically available for others to access.

 Resources are the elements that are used in order to compose an offer, which can be then presented in the catalogue.

+!!! info

-> A Data Resource alone will never show up in the catalogue.
+    A Data Resource alone will never show up in the catalogue.
 Only the provider of the resource will be able to visualize it unless it is bundled up into an Offer.

 ## Creating a Data Resource